DoodleIbu/mugen-armaggon/README.md

 ## TODOs

 - Balance changes
+- Look into some unimplemented mechanics
+  - Trip guard (or the lack thereof)
+  - Guaranteed throw punishes
 - Rip TMNT:TF hit and guard sparks and replace the current ones
 - Clean up juggle code